findkit/findkit/packages/docs/docs/workers/handlers.md

 ### `end(target)` {#end}

-Emitted when a target crawl end.
+Emitted when a target crawl ends.

 **Params**